leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 3.1.4 \_get\_observation

 In our model, the only thing we have to observe is the cell count.
-We way we provide this information has to be compatible with the observation space we defined above, in our case a single integer number.
+The way we provide this information has to be compatible with the observation space we defined above, in our case, a single integer number.

 Replace the default `o_observation = {'discrete': True}` with: